Shaangsp/data-structures-lab/README.md

 # data-structures-lab
-## exp 1: find the secound maximim and secound minimum of an input array
+## exp 1: find the secound maximum and secound minimum of an input array